 75% of IBS sufferers find relief from following a low FODMAP diet, however, it's important not to follow the elimination phase of the diet for more than 6 weeks, in order to minimise any potential nutrient deficiencies.
 This is because FODMAPs are specific carbohydrates and fibres that feed our gut microbiome.
 It was designed as a short-term strategy to help determine which foods may be triggering your IBS symptoms.

-It's a 3-step diet which entails the low FODMAP elimination phase (2 - 6 weeks), followed by the re-introduction phase (over 8 -12 weeks - one food at a time), and finally the personalisation phase.
+It's a 3-step diet which entails the low FODMAP elimination phase (2 - 6 weeks), followed by a re-introduction phase, and finally the personalisation phase.

-It may be that you don't need to follow the full FODMAP diet, if you already know which foods are aggravating your health problems.
+The full low FODMAP diet can be very difficult to follow, as it restricts so many foods.
+And it's likely that you don't need to follow such a restrictive diet, especially if you already know which foods are aggravating your health problems.
+I prefer to keep it simple, and only remove the foods that we know are causing an issue.
 The idea is to maintain a diet with as much diversity as possible, so as to keep the microbiome healthy, by feeding it with the nutrients it requires.

 And this usually includes high FODMAP or high fibre foods, therefore the reason why it is only a short-term therapeutic strategy.